whycode001/slow_logger/README.md

 # slow_logger
-a multi thread for a logger.
+a logger lib with multi thread.